On the Road to Terminal 3

 Frankfurt Airport is the Rhine-Main Region’s gateway to the world: air travelers depart from here to nearly 300 destinations worldwide.
 Of course, an enjoyable departure includes not only a quick and easy check-in process, a pleasant ambiance and helpful employees, but also relaxed transportation to the airport.
 As long as Terminal 3 is under construction, it only needs to be accessed by heavy machinery and trucks.
 But after it opens, passengers and visitors will want to be able to get there easily and conveniently by car, bus or taxi.
 This makes it vital to intelligently link Terminal 3 to the existing road network.

 Terminal 3 will be connected to the existing transport network via the A5 motorway.
 To this end, the Zeppelinheim junction will be extended.
 The exit will be extended by another lane for traffic coming from the north and by a new access road for traffic leaving to the north.
 This will prevent traffic jams caused by arriving and departing traffic, even at peak times.
+The street scene is also changing parallel to the A5 motorway.
+This is where not only the route of the new PTS runs, but also another public road is built.
+It is connected to the Hugo-Eckener-Ring and the Gateway Gardens via a roundabout in the north.
+The internally used Ellis Road continues past the Luftbrückendenkmal and will only be slightly moved inwards in the course of the road development.
 A parking guidance system will also be set up to ensure a smooth journey, providing orientation for arrivals and showing them the shortest route to the nearest free parking space.

 And there are plenty of them at Terminal 3: thanks to a new multi-storey car park, 8,500 parking spaces will be available from 2023.
 This also includes special parking spaces for electric vehicles.
 As the multi-storey car park is being built directly opposite the new main building, the distance from the parking space to the check-in area is short.
 A new bus station with 27 stops will provide a seamless connection to the region; in addition, taxis will be able to park around 45 cars directly on the terminal access road.
 Particularly exciting for visitors: the terminal will be connected to national cycle paths.
 Close to Terminal 3, 100 bicycle parking spaces will be created below the PTS station.
 30 of these will be equipped with charging stations for e-bikes.

-Those who reach Terminal 3 by car and get off at the right-of-way table will be able to board without stairs or lifts, as the right-of-way area of the terminal is on the same level as the gates of piers H and J. An access ramp and a departure ramp are therefore required for the road connection of the right-of-way table on the departure level with a bridge area of approx. 15,300 square metres.
-In future, the 256 metre long access ramp will lead to the check-in area of Terminal 3.
-The departing traffic, in turn, will be led via the 11 metre high and 136 metre long departure ramp to the roads below.
+Those who reach Terminal 3 by car and get off at the right-of-way table will be able to board without stairs or lifts, as the right-of-way area of the terminal is on the same level as the gates of piers H and J. An access ramp and a departure ramp are therefore required for the road connection of the right-of-way table on the departure level with a bridge area of approx. 15,300 square meters.
+In future, the 256 meters long access ramp will lead to the check-in area of Terminal 3.
+The departing traffic, in turn, will be led via the 11 meters high and 136 meters long departure ramp to the roads below.

 Hitting the Road